Skip to content

 • creates a tag named data-designer-my-plugin/v<version>.

-Push the tag printed by the release command:
+When run without PUBLISH=1, push the tag printed by the release command:

 git push origin data-designer-my-plugin/v0.2.0